-- Regularly represents clients in variety of financial remedy applications with including those involving trusts, family businesses, third party intervenors, and vulnerable parties
+- Regularly represents clients in variety of financial remedy applications including those involving trusts, family businesses, third party intervenors, and vulnerable parties

 - Growing international practice, including cross-border matters, jurisdictional disputes in divorce and financial remedy proceedings, and applications for financial relief following overseas divorce pursuant to Part III of the Matrimonial Proceedings Act 1984